Chris Corrigan

 Research Interests

-I am also composer and my work explores the intersection between contemporary compositional practice and traditional music forms, in particular the Irish and Scandinavian folk music traditions.
+I am also a composer and my work explores the intersection between contemporary compositional practice and traditional music forms, in particular the Irish and Scandinavian folk music traditions.
 My work has been broadcast on RTÉ Lyric FM and BBC Radio 3 and has been performed at the International Computer Music Conference, New York City Electroacoustic Music Festival.
-I am fortunate to have had to opportunity to collaborate with many wonderful artists including Liz Doherty, Väsen and Baltic Crossing whose 2019 CD release ‘Carry On Crossing’ was nominated for Folk Album of the Year in the 2019 Danish Folk Music Awards.
+My most recent work ‘Athfhuaimniú’ premiered at the 2024 Belfast International Arts Festival performed by acclaimed Swedish duo Väsen.
+My compositions have been performed by many wonderful artists including Liz Doherty, Ryan Molloy, Jack Talty and Baltic Crossing whose 2019 CD release ‘Carry On Crossing’ was nominated for Folk Album of the Year in the 2019 Danish Folk Music Awards.

 Teaching

-In my 25+ years of teaching at Queen’s University, I have taught modules across a range of areas including ensemble performance, musical acoustics, psychoacoustics, and digital audio systems.
-I have been an Avid Certified Instructor since 2014.
-I offer instruction to my students enabling Avid certification to ‘Operator’ level in both the PT210M Pro Tools Production II (Music) and PT210P Pro Tools Production II (Post Production) Avid curricula.
+In my 25+ years of teaching at Queen’s University, I have taught modules across a range of areas related to audio production and sound engineering practice including studio techniques, MIDI systems, musical acoustics, psychoacoustics, live production systems, digital audio principles, and ensemble performance.
 I currently convene and teaching the following modules:

 MUS1030 Audio Mixing